Flattened image of a blue globe on vertical on glass with illuminated transit lines.

 While several common mistakes can cause issues with a shipment, one of the most common and easiest to avoid is being vague or unspecific with the shipment details.

-For example, using abbreviated words or failing to specify the actual destination port can delay your shipment.
+For example, abbreviated words or failing to specify the destination port can delay your shipment.

 Incoterms for purchasing or selling goods that will be transported globally